andrew-yarmola/verify-cusp/README.md

 # Low cusp volume verification

 This repository contains the verification code for the paper "Hyperbolic 3-manifolds of low cusp volume."
-Along with the data, this code provides a proof of Theorems {} and {} of the paper.
+Along with the data, this code provides a proof of Propostions 2.15 and 3.5 of the paper.

 # Installation